fossasia/visdom/README.md

 This function draws a heatmap.
 It takes as input an `NxM` tensor `X` that specifies the value at each location in the heatmap.

+`update` can be used to efficiently update the data of an existing plot.
+Use 'appendRow' to append data row-wise, 'appendColumn' to append data column-wise, 'prependRow' to prepend data row-wise, 'prependColumn' to prepend data column-wise, 'replace' to use new data, or 'remove' to remove the plot specified by `win`.

 The following `opts` are supported:

 - `opts.colormap`   : colormap (`string`; default = `'Viridis'`)